Find flights

 Baggage policy and fees

 Since Cathay flies exclusively international flights, the airline’s baggage policy is pretty generous.
 The airline’s checked baggage allowance depends on the specific flight route and class of travel.
-However, even economy passengers on most flights can check two bags free of charge (including those between the US and Hong Kong).
+However, even economy passengers on most flights can check two bags free of charge (including those between the US and Hong Kong.
+However, passengers on Economy Light fares are restricted to one checked bag.

 Check-in